Agency Township, Buchanan County, Missouri

 Agency Township is one of twelve townships in Buchanan County, Missouri, USA.
-As of the 2010 census, its population was 1,213.
+As of the 2020 census, its population was 1,268.

-The first settlement at Agency Township was made in 1837.
+The first settlement in Agency Township was established in 1837.

 Geography

 Agency Township covers an area of 16.18 sqmi and contains one incorporated settlement, Agency.
-It contains two cemeteries: Karns and Pine.
+It has two cemeteries: Karns and Pine.

-Millers Lake is within this township.
-The streams of Pigeon Creek and Rock Creek run through this township.
+Millers Lake is located within the township, and the streams of Pigeon Creek and Rock Creek run through it.